digitalcolony/scrape-meetup/README.md

 🏴‍☠️ Web scrape Meetup.com now that they have locked down their API. 😤

 In August 2019, Meetup.com shutdown open access their API.
-In order to gain access to the API you needed to apply.
-In order to apply, you needed to pay for a PRO account.
-This action hurt individual groups, like the Coffee Club of Seattle, which used the API to help organizers use historical data to schedule new events.
+In order to gain access to the API you now needed to apply and get approval.
+And in order to apply, you needed to pay for a 💸PRO account💸.
+This action hurt individual groups, like the [Coffee Club of Seattle](https://www.meetup.com/seattle-coffee-club/), which used the API to help organizers use historical data to schedule new events.

 Without access to the API, one now needs to scrape the website to get event details.
+Let's get started! 💪🏻

 ## Last 10 Events